 the global environment with

-type imm (σ,…) → τ.
+(σ,…) → τ.

-The types of variable declarations are determined by their
+The types of variable declarations are determined by their initializer, which may take one of two forms:

 A global variable declaration is a VariableStatement node in one of several allowed forms.
+Validating global variable annotations takes a Δ as input and produces as output a new Δ′ by adding the variable binding to Δ.

 A global program variable is initialized to a literal:

-var x:Identifier = n:NumericLiteral;
+x:Identifier =

 The global variable x is stored in